replicatedhq/kots.io/content/reference/v1beta1/config.md

 ### `when`
 The when value is used to denote conditional inputs that will only be visible (or required) when the condition evaluates to true.
-The `when` item can be used on groups, items and select_one or select_many options.
+The `when` item can be used on groups, items and select_one options.

 The settings UI will update right away when a field used in a when clause is updated (no need to save) and can be used to used to show optional config sections.
 The equality check should match exactly without quotes.